WHAT IS THE VISION PROJECT?

 In addition to the surgical procedures listed, medically necessary non-surgical treatments may be eligible, depending on the availability of funds.
-Applications for non-surgical treatments are reviews on a case-by-case and approval is at the discretion of the Program Administrator and participating provider.
+Applications for non-surgical treatments are reviewed on a case-by-case basis and approval is at the discretion of the Program Administrator and participating provider.
 We recommend applicants or their referring provider speak with the Program Administrator prior to applying.

 IF APPROVED, WHAT IS INCLUDED?

 Approved patients receive the following services at no cost:

 - A pre-operative physical with a Physician’s Assistant.

 - The surgical procedure at Minnesota Eye Consultants.